uvatmvf/GameOfPatti/README.md

 # Concept
 - P- This is not for paid work and is a non profit venture.
 - A- Agile
 - TT - Test driven.
-Two Ts for emphasis
+Two Ts for emphasis.
 - I - This is for you, the developer.
 Own the work and experience.

 This project is for people looking to gain real world software experience for their CV.